Loving Life and Staying Busy in Retirement

 Why do some retirees cope with life so much better than others?
 Part of the answer is fairly obvious: things like getting lots of exercise, keeping busy, and creating strong friendships and family bonds.

 But something else also seems to be at work.
 Since I can't quite describe it, I simply call it "love of life."
-Over and above -- and sometimes even instead of -- good living habits, it really does seem to set zestful older people apart from so many other retirees who have lost their joie de vivre.
+Over and above—and sometimes even instead of—good living habits, love fo life really does seem to set zestful older people apart from so many other retirees who have lost their joie de vivre.

-I put the question to some successful retirees: Why do some older people have the knack of living life fully, even though, by conventional measures, they have plenty of reason to feel depressed, bored, or lonely?
+We put the question to some successful retirees: Why do some older people have the knack of living life fully, even though, by conventional measures, they might have plenty of reason to feel depressed, bored, or lonely?
 Here are some of the thoughtful answers I received.

 Honor Your Eccentricity